2012 United States House of Representatives elections in New York: District 19

-Incumbent Republican Chris Gibson, who was redistricted from the 20th district, had represented that district since 2011, ran for re-election.
+Incumbent Republican Chris Gibson, who was redistricted from the 20th district and had represented that district since 2011, ran for re-election.
 He was elected with 53.19% of the vote in 2010.
 The district had a PVI of Even.

 With redistricting settled, the new 19th district went from being a Republican-leaning district to being a swing district.

 Because of the dissolution of Maurice Hinchey's district, much of that district, including all of Ulster and Sullivan counties, was dissolved into this new district.